Shropshire Hills Discovery Centre: The Museum

-The Shropshire Hills Discovery Centre was refurbished in April 2008.

-In 2014 there was discussion about transferring the Centre from the local council to a housing association to save money.

 Onny Meadows

-As part of the Shrophire Hills Discovery Centre, Onny Meadows has been turned into a tourist and education site to help promote the Shropshire Hills, and countryside.
+As part of the Shropshire Hills Discovery Centre, Onny Meadows has been turned into a tourist and education site to help promote the Shropshire Hills, and countryside.
 The name for the meadows was taken from the River Onny which flows along the 11 acres meadow site boundary.
 The meadow includes planted wildflowers, hedgerows, and trees/woodland, and is managed by a volunteer group.

 A variety of events are held within the visitor centre and meadows, these included guided walks and talks.
 Walking paths are available and are suitable for wheelchair usage on site, paths range from short walks around the site to longer circular routes starting from the centre.

 Wildlife opportunities

-Discussions about a new red kite feeding station are underway.
-This feeding station is aimed to help the young birds survive during the winter months by providing additional food, and will also provide important opportunities for the public to see, and learn about red kites.
-In 2009, ten red kite nests were found in the Shropshire Hills, this number has risen and the latest figure to be recorded is 23 in 2012.
+The Centre is continuously working to develop the Onny Meadows to support wildlife.
+In 2024, the team launched a new wetland area to encourage and support a diverse range of species.
+This area is open to the public with a hide and screen for observing wildlife.